 Stone makes a good option if you want a more natural look.
 The idea is simple, but you may need some extra muscle help to carry the stones and place them in the right spots.
 Stones of universal size work best for this technique.

-This is a beautiful sleek edging created with terra cotta pieces, similar to brick, but with a smooth finish.
+This is a beautiful sleek edging created with terracotta pieces, similar to brick, but with a smooth finish.

 If you live in an area with several fallen trees, use what you have and create a wall of your own.
 This is a natural, rustic, old-fashioned look.
+This is great if your edging area is large.
+This is by far the cheapest option.

 Creating a raised garden bed is a great way to create a beautiful garden area and clear edging at the same time.
+If your wood is touching the soil, make sure it is treated wood, which prevents it from decay.
+Raised beds also add variety in height, which helps flat yards look more appealing.

 This is one of the most inexpensive edging options.
 Flexible metal is easy to install in an afternoon and creates a clean line around flower beds, trees, and property lines.
+Metal edging also takes up the least amount of space.
+You can find this at your local hardware store.

 Simply dig a ditch around the edge of your bedding area and fill it in with gravel.
 It may take a little weeding to keep stubborn weeds from popping up, but it’s easy to install and inexpensive.

 Sometimes you can actually use plants as a plant border.
 Natural grasses work as a beautiful natural border.
+This border take the most maintainance, but also is one of my favorites.

 It may take some time to gather old wheels from thrift stores or flea markets, but wired together they make absolutely stunning edging to your flower bed.